Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 You can have someone attend your vaccination appointment for support, including a support worker, family member, carer or friend.

-The length of appointment will depend on your individual and health circumstances.
+The length of appointment will depend on your individual personal and health circumstances.
 If based on your personal circumstances, you know that you may need longer please account for that in your planning.
 Most people will need to allow 30 minutes for their appointment.

 You will need to bring proof of your eligibility to your appointment, such as: